 1. Keep It Simple

-Offering too many products or services at once can backfire by creating confusion and diluting the customer’s attention.
-Teach your reps to limit their upselling and cross-selling efforts to only a few items that provide clear benefit to the customer.
+Offering too many products or services at once can backfire by creating confusion and diluting the customer’s attention during the sales pitch.
+Teach your sales reps to limit their upselling and cross-selling efforts to only a few items that provide a clear benefit to the customer.
+Unrelated products brought up during a sales pitch can immediately affect the experience of a customer and make them feel more like a sale than a customer.
+In these instances, customers can become closed off to the sales rep, solely to avoid the feeling of being sold to.

-As they work with the client and build a long-term relationship, more opportunities to sell additional products or services will naturally arise.
+As sales representatives work with the client and build a long-term relationship, more opportunities to sell additional products or services will naturally arise based on any additional needs of the customer.

 2. Map Complementary Options

-Equip your salespeople with effective maps to help them choose what services and products to offer to which customers—at every level of the customer journey.
+Equip your salespeople with effective maps to help them choose which services and products to offer to which customers at every level of the customer journey.
 Map complementary options by analyzing the purchase history of your current clients and categorizing by customer segment and products or services purchased.

 In addition, your sales reps, account managers, and customer service reps should all be familiar with your offering or product catalogue.